-- c.
+- facility (this shall not include on-street parking) and/or loading zone or (ii) the subject property is within 250 linear feet of a residential neighborhood. - 3.
+Evaluation Considerations: In connection with making a determination that parking or loading zones are necessary in respect of any site plan or conditional use approval, the Planning Board shall consider the following: - a.
+Parking sufficiency and configuration of site plan to reasonably serve residents, employees, customers, and visitors - b.
+Lot configuration and site constraints, including opportunities to provide safe, convenient, and clearly designated parking spaces or loading areas - c.
 Nature of the business, including expected traffic generation, customer duration of stay, and whether the use involves on-site appointments, pick-up/drop-off, delivery operations and/or is a seasonal business - d.
 Proximity to, and availability of, public parking facilities, with the principle that sites farther from public parking are more likely to require some on-site parking - e.
 Avoidance of unnecessary paving or oversized parking areas, in order to reduce stormwater runoff, heat islands, and visual impacts - f.
-Safe and convenient loading and unloading areas for businesses involving: - Frequent pick-up or drop-off of customers, guests, goods and/or services; - Customer take-out or delivery operations; or - Similar activities requiring short-term stopping - g.
+Safe and convenient loading and unloading areas for businesses involving: - Frequent pick-up or drop-off of customers, guests, goods and/or services; - Customer take-out or delivery operations; or - Similar activities requiring short-term stopping

+- g.
 Traffic and circulation impact on adjacent streets, pedestrian safety, and neighborhood character - h.
 Mitigation of potential conflicts with neighboring properties, including noise, congestion, and blocked driveways or rights-of-way - 4.
-Conditions or Requirements: In connection with its review of any application for site plan or conditional use approval if the Planning Board has determined that the proposed site plan and/or use may create undue traffic, circulation, or loading conflicts, it may impose reasonable conditions or requirements, including: - a.
-Designation of a limited number of on-site parking spaces based on on-site specific need

-- b.
-Location and layout of parking and loading areas to minimize adverse impacts c.
-Designation of short-term pick-up/drop-off spaces d.
+Conditions or Requirements: In connection with its review of any application for site plan or conditional use approval if the Planning Board has determined that the proposed site plan and/or use may create undue traffic, circulation, or loading conflicts, it may, in its sole discretion, impose reasonable conditions or requirements, including: - a.
+Designation of a limited number of on-site parking spaces based on on-site specific need - b.
+Location and layout of parking and loading areas to minimize adverse impacts - c.
+Designation of short-term pick-up/drop-off spaces - d.
 Provision of dedicated loading areas or time-limited zones - e.
 Reduction or relocation of excessive paved areas - f.
 Shared or off-site parking or loading arrangements

-PLANNING BOARD ARTICLE XI

-Planning Board Approvals Required in Respect of Residential District(s)

-In the residential district(s) of the Village, no approval of the Planning Board shall be required except for the following types of uses, actions or activities:

-- 1. Placement of any new curb-cut or driveway - 2.
-Elimination of any existing curb-cut or driveway - 3.
-Subdivision of property - 4.
-Conditional uses - 5.
-Construction of any New or Modified ADU [new approval requirement] - 6.
-Creation (whether through construction or conversion of an existing building) of more than three (3) dwelling units on any property (whether in the form of multi-residential building or otherwise) [new approval requirement] - 7.
-Use of any property to provide parking for any other property in accordance with Section 150-16(A)(18) - 8.
-To the extent specifically required by the Zoning Chapter in connection with any permitted accessory use.

-Planning Board Approvals In CR, CG and WC Districts

-In the CR, CG and WC Districts of the Village, no approval of the Planning Board shall be required except for the following types of uses, actions or activities:
+PLANNING BOARD ARTICLE XI Planning Board Approvals Required in Respect of Residential District(s) 6 In the residential district(s) of the Village, no approval of the Planning Board shall be required except for the following types of uses, actions or activities: 1.
+Placement of any new curb-cut or driveway.
+2. Elimination of any existing curb-cut or driveway.
+3. Subdivision of property.
+4. Conditional uses.
+5. Construction of any New or Modified ADU. [new approval requirement] 6.
+Creation (whether through construction or conversion of an existing building) of more than two (2) dwelling units on any property (whether in the form of multi-residential building or otherwise).
+7. Use of any property to provide parking for any other property in accordance with Section 150-16(A)(18).
+8. To the extent specifically required by the Zoning Chapter in connection with any permitted accessory use.
+Planning Board Approvals In CR, CG and WC Districts 7 In the CR, CG and WC Districts of the Village, no approval of the Planning Board shall be required except for the following types of uses, actions or activities: